Use custom field values in the External lookup

-This example shows how to call the Workfront API and bring data from the existing “Status Query” field into your External Lookup field.
+This example shows you to call the Workfront API and bring data from a custom field into your External lookup field.
+The example custom field is called “Custom Colors.”

 1. Open the custom form.